This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 If you plan to visit Fords Theater, it is a very short distance from the National Mall.
 You can easily reserve dinner at one of the restaurants on the same block as the venue.

-If you plan to visit Kennedy Center, leave enough time to travel to the venue.
-Kennedy Center is about 2 miles west of the National Mall.
 If you want to keep dinner quick, grab food at a museum cafe or visit a food card along the Mall green.
 If you want to experience the Roof Terrace Restaurant at the Kennedy Center, make reservations in advance.

 Fords Theater or Kennedy Center